 Beachcomber resort: Beachcomber resort

-The Indian ocean is a stones throw away and you get a nice ocean breeze sitting by the pool...
+The pool.<br/>A good spot to sit by and relax in the evenings after a hectic days shoot.<br/>The Indian ocean is a stones throw away and you get a nice ocean breeze sitting by the pool...

 Beachcomber Resort: Beachcomber Resort